 Set in 40 square miles of Wiltshire and Gloucestershire countryside, this unique area of over 150 lakes known as the Cotswold Water Park has something for everyone – from watersports and land activities, fantastic and varied birdwatching, excellent angling, off road cycling, an inland beach, peaceful lakeside walks to beautiful Cotswold towns and villages waiting to be explored.
 You can come for a day visit, a short break or a family holiday.

 The first stop for many visitors is the Gateway Information Centre, a barn construction with stunning views across a lake.
 The Gateway Centre is open 7 days a week from 9am – 5pm, with easy access from the main road, and plenty of free parking.
 From here you will be able to pick up a free Leisure Map which will tell you where you can do the various activities and how to get there.

 There are many activities to choose from catering for all ages and abilities.
 With clear water and no tides to worry about, the lakes are perfect for trying a wide range of water sports for beginners and experts alike with friendly and experienced tutors available to help you.
 Choose from sailing, stand-up paddle boarding, kayaking, windsurfing, water skiing and wakeboarding.
-The area also has an inland beach for family bathing and paddling and it even has its own separate paddling area for dogs.
+The area also has an inland beach for family bathing and paddling.

 If you prefer to stay on dry land, the area has miles of off road paths for walking and cycling or alternatively you could try archery, shooting, fishing, golf, paint balling, wildlife skills and even rally driving.